-Regardless of how well your hospital treated your illness or injury, sadly the healthcare system’s billing structure is designed to screw the patient over in the end.
+Regardless of how well your hospital treated your illness or injury, sadly the healthcare system’s billing structure is confusing and can often end up with the patient getting screwed over.

 The reality is, healthcare is expensive, and hospitals and insurance companies are multi-million-dollar businesses that surround themselves with highly skilled people to protect their interests and bottom line.
 Meanwhile, individual patients can get stuck with exorbitant medical bills, making it difficult to carry on with normal life.

-The purpose of this guide is to change that reality.
-To our knowledge, this is the most comprehensive single source available for understanding and negotiating your medical bill.
-We hope this information can help level the playing field and ensure that patients can adjust their medical bills to pay fair prices.
+The purpose of How to Lower Your Medical Bills: The Ultimate Guide is to change that reality and help patients lower medical bills.
+To our knowledge, this is the most comprehensive single source available for understanding, negotiating and lowering your medical bills.
+We hope this ultimate guide can help level the playing field and ensure that patients can lower medical bills and pay fair prices.

-We’ll provide background on how dangerously out of control medical costs have become, and we’ll walk through typical medical documents from hospitals and insurance providers to help you understand exactly what you’re being charged for—and why.
+In the first part of this ultimate guide, we’ll provide background on how dangerously out of control medical costs have become, and we’ll walk through typical medical documents from hospitals and insurance providers to help you understand exactly what you’re being charged for—and why.
+This will be the key starting point for patients on their journey to lower medical bills.

-We’ll discuss the process of negotiating your medical bills.
+In Part 2, we’ll discuss the process of negotiating your medical bills.
 That process starts with gathering ALL of the right information, then recognizing problems that might be relevant to your specific case.
-Finally, we’ll guide you through what you can do to help reduce those bills.
+Finally, we’ll guide you through what you can do to help reduce those medical and hospital bills.

 While we hope to arm everyone with enough information to negotiate their medical bills, the truth is no guide can be 100% comprehensive.
 The medical billing system is incredibly nuanced and Byzantine, sometimes people run into a brick wall, and some still need help financing their medical bills.
-Here we share ways you can get help, from hiring a professional negotiator to seeking out medical charities and personal loan companies to help you pay your bills.
+In Part 3, we share ways you can get help, from hiring a professional negotiator to seeking out medical charities and personal loan companies to help you pay your hospital bills.

-Please read this guide free of charge.
-Then tell us about your experience.
-If the guide helped you to reduce your bills, email us at [email protected] and let us know.
+Please read this guide free of charge, then tell us about your experience.
+If the guide helped you to reduce your bills, please email our team of Resolve medical bill advocates at email@example.com and let us know.

 Part 1: Understanding Your Medical Bills